 Have you ever seen someone jiggle their foot rapidly while they worked on something?
 It’s usually not intentional, but your body and mind recognize erratic actions like that and respond accordingly.
 If your body is calm and at rest, your mind feels relaxed and slows down.

-If you find yourself tapping away take a deep breath and settle into a comfortable position (with good posture)!
+If you find yourself tapping away take a deep breath and settle into a comfortable position (with good posture).
 Just feeling and appearing more relaxed may help you slow down your thoughts and convince yourself that things are easy and under control.
-Try it!

 6) Hair Play